 Connecting PostgreSQL and Snowflake for DSR Discovery: Edge-Case Debugging and Deterministic Pipeline Orchestration

 Data Subject Request (DSR) fulfillment pipelines operate under strict regulatory SLAs, making the bridge between transactional PostgreSQL databases and analytical Snowflake warehouses a critical compliance chokepoint.
 When orchestrating Cross-System Data Discovery & Sync, privacy engineers must account for schema drift, transient network partitions, and deterministic PII routing.
-The architecture demands more than a simple extraction script; it requires a fault-tolerant Python automation layer that enforces compliance gating at every boundary while maintaining rapid incident resolution capabilities.
+The architecture demands a fault-tolerant Python automation layer that enforces compliance gating at every boundary while maintaining rapid incident resolution capabilities.

 1. Deterministic Connection Lifecycle and Pool Exhaustion Mitigation